BEST: Building Effective Support For Teaching Students With Behavioral Challenges

-Using Positive, Strength-Based Principles and Techniques to Help School Personnel Better Understand and Respond to Students Struggling With Emotional & Behavioral Challenges & To Create a More Positive, Strength-Based Culture Within One's School
+Using Positive, Strength-Based Strategies to Respond to Students Struggling With Emotional & Behavioral Challenges

-The comprehensive handout I distribute contains a plethora of training tools (e.g. assessments, tool’s checklist, training exercises, etc.) that help participants to weave the training material into the culture of their schools.
+The comprehensive handout will include a plethora of training tools (e.g. assessments, tool’s checklist, training exercises, etc.) that will help participants to weave the training material into the culture of their schools.

 |Charlie Appelstein, M.S.W. is a nationally prominent youth care specialist and author whose primary focus is on teaching positive, strength-based theories and techniques to professionals who guide at-risk children and youth.
 President of Appelstein Training Resources, LLC, Charlie trains and consults throughout the United States as well as internationally, with treatment facilities, foster care associations, parent groups, schools, and juvenile justice programs.
 He has authored three youth care books that are widely used within the field, including No Such Thing as a Bad Kid: Understanding and Responding to the Challenging Behavior of Troubled Children and Youth.
 Charlie lives in southern new Hampshire with his wife and teenage daughter.|